 Believe it or not, but marital bliss depends a lot on money matters and your ability (or lack thereof) to manage it as a couple without getting into frequent fights.

 Written by bestselling author and financial advisor David Bach, this is one of the best pre-marriage books that talks about creating a prosperous future using tools to identify your financial goals.

 Smart Couples Finish Rich is indeed one of the best books to read before getting married as it gives excellent tips on how to achieve financial security.

 Tying the Knot: A Pre-Marital Guide to a Strong and Lasting Marriage

-Considered as one of the best premarital counseling books, it provides solutions to marital issues of communication, intimacy, finances and more.
+Considered one of the best premarital counseling books, it provides solutions to marital issues of communication, intimacy, finances, and more.

 Want to read a book on intimacy that can change your life?